Extra Photos: British Pyrex (Part Two)

 Drinkups (7 oz), orange & yellow.
 An assorted four-piece set typically included orange, yellow, leaf green, olive green.
 Other known colours in Drinkups are: dark grey, light grey, burgundy.
 There might be others too.

 Chelsea demi-tasses & saucers (3½ oz).
-The cup's shape is practically identical to demi-tasses made of Centura glass-ceramic in the U.S.
+The cup's shape is practically identical to demi-tasses made of Centura glass-ceramic in the U.S. during the 1970s.

 1 cup (½ pt) measuring cup, marked in ounces, millilitres and cups, all on one side.
 It also states "approximate capacities" as many British measuring cups do.